lucaslorentz/caddy-docker-proxy/README.md

 For containers, that would be the container IPs.

-Resource networks are validated and only addresses in caddy ingress networks are returned.
+Only addresses in caddy ingress networks are used.
 You can override caddy ingress networks using CLI option `ingress-networks` or environment variable `CADDY_INGRESS_NETWORKS`

 Usage: `upstreams [http|https] [port]`